On the embedding complexity of Liouville manifolds: Introduction

 \subsection{Acknowledgements}

-S.G. would like to thank Daniel Pomerleano for the suggestion that the holomorphic lines in $\CP^n$ ought to be able to (through a numerical invariant proposed by Seidel \cite{seidelslides} extracted from $L_{\infty}$ structures in equivariant symplectic cohomology) exhibit the increasing Liouville complexity of hyperplane complements in $\CP^n$.
+S.G. would like to thank Daniel Pomerleano for the suggestion that the holomorphic lines in $\CP^n$ ought to be able to (through a numerical invariant proposed by Seidel \cite{seidelslides} extracted from $\Li$ structures in equivariant symplectic cohomology) exhibit the increasing Liouville complexity of hyperplane complements in $\CP^n$.
 S.G. was supported by NSF grant DMS--1907635.
-K.S. thanks Oleg Lazarev and Mark McLean for helpful discussions and comments. \begin{addendum} After the first draft of this paper was completed, the authors learned of the concurrent paper \cite{moreno2020landscape} by A. Moreno and Z. Zhou, whose techniques and results are closely related to the present work.
-In \cite{moreno2020landscape}, the authors define and exploit algebraic structures on rational symplectic field theory in order to obstruct exact cobordisms between contact manifolds (somewhat in the spirit of Remark~\ref{rmk:filling_indep} below), implemented using Pardon's framework \cite{pardon2019contact}.
-In particular, their techniques recover our Corollary~\ref{cor:G_obstructions} in the special case that all divisor components have degree one (see \cite[Thm.
+K.S. thanks Oleg Lazarev and Mark McLean for helpful discussions and comments.
+K.S. we partly supported by NSF grant DMS-2105578.
+We also thank the anonymous referees for many helpful suggestions.

+\begin{addendum} After the first draft of this paper was completed, the authors learned of the concurrent paper \cite{moreno2020landscape} by A. Moreno and Z. Zhou, whose techniques and results are closely related to the present work.
+In \cite{moreno2020landscape}, the authors define and exploit algebraic structures on rational symplectic field theory in order to obstruct exact cobordisms between contact manifolds, implemented using Pardon's framework \cite{pardon2019contact}.
+In particular, their techniques recover our Corollary~\ref{cor:intro_X_k_emb} (see \cite[Thm.
 G]{moreno2020landscape}), and they moreover compute their invariants for a variety of other geometrically natural examples. \end{addendum}